-SPOTS (Students Providing On Campus Training Services) is a program within the PUPE program.
-SPOTS is a partnership between Felix Varela High School AgriScience program and Miami Dade Animal Services, sponsored and administered by the Miami Veterinary Foundation.
+SPOTS (Students Providing On Campus Training Services) is a program within the PUP-E initiative.
+SPOTS is a collaborative partnership between Felix Varela High School AgriScience program and the Miami Veterinary Foundation.

 Please follow the SPOTS dogs on their Facebook Page

 The PUP-E Initiative (Preventing Unwanted Pet Euthanasia), is an initiative chaired by board member Dr. Karen Ashby.
 Dr. Ashby’s exposure to shelter medicine while working at Animal Services created a sensitivity to the number of animals turned over to the shelter due to behavior problems.
 Unfortunately behavior issues continue to be the #1 reason people turn dogs over to shelters.
 These surrenders often lead to euthanasia of the pet.
 Dr. Ashby created the PUP-E Initiative to focus on the behavioral aspects of veterinary care to help as many pets relinquished for behavior challenges as possible.

 Dr. Ashby organizes multiple educational seminars on the science of behavior for both veterinarians, trainers and the general public.
 Part of the PUP-E Initiative includes providing education on the science of behavior and positive reinforcement, fear and pain free training.
 The SPOTS program is a PUP-E Initiative as well as the educational seminars and special events held periodically.